Zanaeira/SalahTimesTDD/README.md

 # Salāh Times App

 This App is primarily a portfolio piece to demonstrate good practices and iOS / Swift skills.
+The app allows users to add multiple locations and see the muslim prayer times for those locations.
 You can find below a summary of the various things included in this project.
 The below list is not exhaustive, but shows a nice range of the skills and techniques I would like to demonstrate in this app.

 ## Table of Contents